dupi-singh/cheatsheets/ssh.md

 module load matlab_client
 matlab -batch mfilename -logfile logfilename
 ```
-Note that -batch option is used while calling MATALB. -bathc is convenient than -r for the non-interactive jobs because
+Note that -batch option is used while calling MATALB. -batch is convenient than -r for the non-interactive jobs because
 1. implicitly sets up the -nosplash and -nodisplay options.
 For -r, these options have to be set explicitly.
 2. removes the startup banner
 3. ensures the MATLAB process exits (with an exit code) even if your statement throws an error